5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module06/README.md

 If you haven't already, run the main method (adding those lines if you don't have them), and discuss the following:

 * What does in place mean?
+  * In place means that the original list is sorted without copying to a new list
 * Do you have the original order of the list?
+  * The original order of the list is lost if it is sorted in place
 * Pre and post sort, what is the value of flights[0]?
+  * Pre sort, the value of flights[0] is DL123, and post sort it is AA456;

 ### Using Lambda Expressions